Removal of breast implants & Capsulectomy

 Dr. Nicolaidis was the first Plastic Surgeon to report on the complications of capsulectomy in a prospective study of his first 182 explant cases for Breast Implant Illness (The ASPS Meeting 2020).
 As of April 2021, he has doubled that number of cases.
 And here are the complication rates.

 Nipple necrosis: Nipple necrosis involves death of the nipple tissue when the blood supply to the nipple is severely compromised and requires removal of the nipple with later reconstruction.
 Dr. Nicolaidis had no cases whatsoever of nipple necrosis, despite doing lifts on most of his patients, some of which had already had previous lifts (which increases the risks to the nipples).
-It is important to note that many Plastic Surgeons will hesitate to do lifts at the time of explantation because of the danger of nipple necrosis.
+It is important to note that many Plastic Surgeons will hesitate to do lifts at the time of explantation for fear of nipple necrosis.
+And they are right to hesitate.
+It took Dr. Nicolaidis over a year before he was comfortable enough to do a complete lift at the time of explantation without risking nipple necrosis.
+He now does them more and more, provided that the patient has adequate tissue.

 Other complications are those seen with any surgeries under general anesthesia, that is infection, reaction to anesthesia, etc.